aionic/acaspeakertest/README.md

 - `similarity_score` closer to 1.0 means more likely the same speaker.
 - If an error occurs for a file pair, an `error` field will be present instead of `similarity_score`.
+- In internal testing a score of around .7 indicates the same user saying different things

 ### Health Check
 ```http